 - significant time and resources to comply with strict requirements

 Individually, each of these challenges is difficult for existing or new organizations to overcome, so it is no surprise that there remains a high demand for GMP facilities.
-Research and manufacturing processes for cell and gene therapies still need innovative solutions at every step to drive down cost and increase inefficiency.
+Research and manufacturing processes for cell and gene therapies still need innovative solutions at every step to drive down cost and increase efficiency.

-Transporting cell and gene therapy material involves complex logistics and the need for specialized packaging.
+Transporting cell and gene therapy material involves complex life science logistics and the need for specialized packaging.
 Live cells very quickly degrade if not kept in the right conditions, impacting both the success of the manufacturing process and/or the final drug product useability.

 Advanced packaging options that can maintain a variety of temperatures, for example below -150 degrees Celsius, are critical to successful cell and gene therapy supply chains.